 Basic and applied current research in clinical psychology that focuses on the cognitive, affective, social,biological and developmental aspects of psychopathology and its treatment is presented by faculty,visiting scientists, and graduate students.This research is examined in terms of theory, methodology,and ethical and professional implications.
 Students cannot simultaneously enroll in Psyc 719.

 RESEARCH TOPICS (LABS)

-721a&b, Research Topics in Infant Cognition.
-Karen Wynn
+PSYC 721a&b, Research Topics in Infant Cognition, Karen Wynn

 We will be investigating various topics in infant cognition: early mechanisms for representing and reasoning about number, infants’ ability to represent time; early object knowledge, and foundations of intentional understanding.
 (Permission of instructor required).

-723b, Research Topics in Child & Adolescent Therapy.
-Alan E. Kazdin
+PSYC 723a&b, Research Topics in Child Adolescent Therapy, Alan Kazdin

-This course will focus on the development and execution of research related to child and adolescent treatment and the factors with which clinical dysfunction and therapeutic change are associated.
+The course focuses on the development and execution of research related to child and adolescent treatment, and the factors with which clinical dysfunction and therapeutic change are associated.

 Current research into the biological bases of schizophrenia and bipolar disorder, including topics related to etiology, treatment and prevention.

 PSYC 728a&b, Research Topics in Human Cooperation, David Rand

 Our lab asks why and when people are willing to help others at a cost to themselves, and how we can encourage this cooperative behavior.
 We combine experiments (mostly using economic games) with computer models, and run studies both in the lab and online.